sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/niHshankashArngadevaH/saMgItaratnAkaraH.md

 [^34]: "विद्याजातविशारद Ibid"

- A great Alankāra work called Rasārnavasudhākara by Simhabhūpāla has been published in the Trivandrum Sanskrit Series by the late Mahāmahopādhyāya Dr T Ganapati Sastri as No 50 in 1916 Here there is a long introductory portion[^35] where the author gives much information about himself There is the caste born of the feet of Visnu (the Sūdra caste)[^36] पादाम्बुजाज्जातो वर्ण verse 4") Belonging to that caste there is the dynasty of Recalla where there was the king named Dacana[^37]He defeated the Pandya king[^38], and he had the Title of Khadganārāyana[^39]His wife was Vocamāmbā[^40]who belonged to the Tāmarasa dynasty They had three sons[^41], Śinga Prabhu, Vennama Nayaka, and [Reca](॑# "शिङ्गप्रभुर्वेन्नमनायकश्च वीराग्रणी रेचमहीपतिश्च verse 9")Śinga became the [king](http://3 "तत्र शिङ्गमहीपाले पालयत्यखिला महीम् verse 11") after the death of Dacana His brother Reca had a son named Nāgaya Nāyaka[^42]who had the Title of Kuthārırāya[^43]and who was also called Rāhuttarāya[^44] Śinga Prabhu had two sons named Ananta and Mādhava[^45] This Mādhava had many sons[^46]of whom Vedagırindra was the eldest[^47]The elder brother of Mādhava, namely, Ananta became known as Anapota also[^48] His wife was Annamāmbā[^49] They had two sons[^50], the elder was Devagirīśvara[^51] and the second was Singabhūpati[^52]He lived in his anscestral city of Rājācala[^53]His kingdom lay between the Vidhya mountains and the Śrīśaila[^54]
+ A great Alankāra work called Rasārnavasudhākara by Simhabhūpāla has been published in the Trivandrum Sanskrit Series by the late Mahāmahopādhyāya Dr T Ganapati Sastri as No 50 in 1916 Here there is a long introductory portion[^35] where the author gives much information about himself There is the caste born of the feet of Visnu (the Sūdra caste)[^36] पादाम्बुजाज्जातो वर्ण verse 4") Belonging to that caste there is the dynasty of Recalla where there was the king named Dacana[^37]He defeated the Pandya king[^38], and he had the Title of Khadganārāyana[^39]His wife was Vocamāmbā[^40]who belonged to the Tāmarasa dynasty They had three sons[^41], Śinga Prabhu, Vennama Nayaka, and Reca[^154]Śinga became the [king](http://3 "तत्र शिङ्गमहीपाले पालयत्यखिला महीम् verse 11") after the death of Dacana His brother Reca had a son named Nāgaya Nāyaka[^42]who had the Title of Kuthārırāya[^43]and who was also called Rāhuttarāya[^44] Śinga Prabhu had two sons named Ananta and Mādhava[^45] This Mādhava had many sons[^46]of whom Vedagırindra was the eldest[^47]The elder brother of Mādhava, namely, Ananta became known as Anapota also[^48] His wife was Annamāmbā[^49] They had two sons[^50], the elder was Devagirīśvara[^51] and the second was Singabhūpati[^52]He lived in his anscestral city of Rājācala[^53]His kingdom lay between the Vidhya mountains and the Śrīśaila[^54]

 [^35]: "verse 1-44"